 Check that your machine matches the minimal system requirements.

 If you are planning to use the precompiled binaries, you can skip this section and go straight to the binaries!

 When building from source, you will need additional build dependencies to be installed:

 - Developer tools (C compiler, Make, Bash, Git)

-To build Nimbus on windows, the Mingw-w64 build environment is recommened.
+To build Nimbus on Windows, the MinGW-w64 build environment is recommended.